Deep Weakly-supervised Anomaly Detection: Experiments

 \subsection{Performance Evaluation Metrics}

-Each detector yields a ranking of data instances based on the anomaly scores.
-Two popular and complementary metrics, the Area Under Receiver Operating Characteristic Curve (AUC-ROC) and Area Under Precision-Recall Curve (AUC-PR) \cite{boyd2013aucpr}, are calculated based on the anomaly ranking.
-AUC-ROC summarizes the ROC curve of true positives against false positives, which often presents an overoptimistic view of the detection performance due to the class-imbalance nature of anomaly detection data; whereas AUC-PR is a summarization of the curve of precision and recall w.r.t. the anomalies, which focuses on the performance on the anomaly class only and is often more practical.
-Larger AUC-ROC (AUC-PR) indicates better performance.
-The reported AUC-ROC and AUC-PR are averaged results over 10 independent runs.
-The paired \textit{Wilcoxon} signed rank \cite{woolson2007wilcoxon} using the averaged AUC-ROC (AUC-PR) across multiple datasets (\ie, 12 datasets for known anomalies and 28 datasets for unknown anomalies) is used to examine the statistical significance of the performance of PReNet against its competing methods.
+Two popular metrics -- the Area Under Receiver Operating Characteristic Curve (AUC-ROC) and Area Under Precision-Recall Curve (AUC-PR) -- are used.
+A larger AUC-ROC/AUC-PR reflects better performance.
+AUC-ROC that summarizes the curve of true positives against false positives often presents an overoptimistic view of the performance, whereas AUC-PR is more practical as it summarizes the precision and recall w.r.t. the anomaly class exclusively \cite{boyd2013aucpr}.
+The reported results are averaged values over 10 independent runs.
+The paired \textit{Wilcoxon} signed-rank \cite{woolson2007wilcoxon} is used to examine the statistical significance of PReNet against its competing methods.